Larimer County ready to resume camping (well, sort of)

 Larimer County Natural Resources announced the campground openings and guidelines Tuesday afternoon.

-The South Bay campground at Horsetooth Reservoir and the Flatiron campground at Carter Lake will be the only ones to open Friday.
+The South Bay campground at Horsetooth Reservoir and the campground at Flatiron Reservoir will be the only ones to open Friday.

 Here are more details: